brittbabbitt/code-challenge/mock-server/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.

+## Mock server

+cd to `./mock-server` and run `npm run mock:server`.
+You will know the server is running when it says `Listening on port 3000`.

+note: The mock-server was created because the api endpoint given was not working at the time I was executing this challenge.

 ## Development server

+cd to `./jobs-monthly`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding